1 point from defeat 7 times, Federer wins Australian Open QF - WHIZ News

 Federer wagged his right index finger overhead — the universal sign for “I’m No. 1!” — and was on the right path.
 He ended the victory with a service winner at 119 mph, a little more than an hour after first staring down defeat.

-Federer has won six Australian Opens and never lost to anyone ranked worse than 54th.
-But Sandgren, whose career tour-level record is under .500, played superbly — he produced edges of 27-5 in aces, 73-44 in total winners — for all but the seven most crucial points.
+“Just seemed like his level picked up when his back was right up against the wall,” said Sandgren, who only got the chance to serve on one of those seven pivotal points.
+“He just wouldn’t give me anything.
+Credit to him, for sure.”

-He won every point he needed to — more than Federer, even, 161 to 160 — except that little matter of winning the last.
+Federer has won six titles at Melbourne Park and never lost there to anyone ranked worse than 54th.
+But Sandgren, whose career tour-level record is under .500, played superbly.
+He won more points than Federer, 161-160.
+He produced edges of 27-5 in aces, 73-44 in total winners.

 Other than the first set and the fifth, Federer’s footwork was hardly perfect, the lower-body push he normally gets to add oomph to forehands and serves nonexistent.